 In this corner, you have your Prefrontal Cortex, our rational brain and the newest addition to our human skull in evolutionary terms.

 It sits right behind your forehead.

-Now, as we go deeper in to brain, we'll enter the limbic area which is much older.
+Now, as we go deeper into the brain, we'll enter the limbic area which is much older (evolutionarily speaking).

 We share it with most living animals down to lizards...hence the coined name...our "reptilian" brain.

 This is the seat of many automatic functions and emotional processing.

 The two "brains" are constantly in cross-talk with a type of checks and balances going on with each other but in times of stress, danger, or the potential for harm, something interesting happens.